mikesir87/dceu-2018-workshop/2-image-dive/README.md

 1. Remove the PWD instances you already created and create a new instance (get a fresh start).
 2. Run `docker pull history mikesir87/mystery-image`.
 This will pull the image that we are going to use.
 3. Run `docker image history mikesir87/mystery-image`.
 This display all of the layers, as well as the command.
 3. One thing you'll notice as that the instructions are truncated.
-By adding the `—no-trunc` flag (strange how the flag to not truncate is truncated, right?), we can see the full output.
+By adding the `--no-trunc` flag (strange how the flag to not truncate is truncated, right?), we can see the full output.

     ```
     docker image history --no-trunc mikesir87/mystery-image